Medical Malpractice Lawyers in Ohio & Michigan: Protecting Patient Rights

 Healthcare faces a significant problem with medication errors.
 According to a report by the National Academy of Medicine, medication errors cause over 7,000 deaths in the USA annually.
 This number is likely higher due to underreporting of medication mistakes.
 Several factors contribute to these errors.
 Doctors work in a high-stress environment, potentially causing them to overlook crucial details.
 The pharmacy may fill the wrong prescription, and patients may not correctly follow instructions.

 One common medication error involves prescribing the wrong medication or dosage.
 Doctors sometimes rely on memory instead of checking the medical record, resulting in incorrect prescriptions.
 Administering medication at the wrong time or route is another frequent mistake.
 Some medications require food intake, while others need an empty stomach.
 Not following these instructions can lead to adverse effects.
-Pharmacists can also make mistakes with medication labels, which confuses patients.
+Pharmacists can also make mistakes with medication labels, which can confuse patients.

 Psychological and Financial Effects